Practical solutions to the relative pose of three calibrated cameras: Introduction

-In this paper, we study such challenging problems of estimating the relative pose of three cameras.
-These problems have attracted attention for a long time~\cite{holt1995,Quan2006,leonardos_cvpr2015,Martyushev16,Aholt2014}.
-However, due to their complexity, they are still not considered fully solved.
-No efficient and practical solutions exist for most of the minimal configurations of point and line correspondences, as well as for partially calibrated cameras.
-One such configuration that is particularly interesting is the notoriously difficult configuration of four points in three views~\cite{Quan2006, Nister-5pt-PAMI-2004}.
-This configuration is minimal for three cameras with an unknown shared focal length, \ie, the 4p3vf problem, and provides one more constraint than minimal for calibrated cameras, \ie, the 4p3v problem.
+Minimal camera geometry problems often result in complex systems of polynomial equations.
+Efficient algebraic methods helped solve many previously unsolved problems ~\cite{Stewenius-CVPR-2005,bujnak_cvpr2008,larsson2019revisiting,DBLP:conf/cvpr/KukelovaP07,kukelova2013real,Stewenius-ISPRS-2006}.
+Still, they fail to generate efficient and/or numerically stable solutions for some configurations.
+In this paper, we study one such challenging problem: Estimating the relative pose of three calibrated cameras.
+This problem has received attention for a long time~\cite{holt1995,Quan2006,leonardos_cvpr2015,Martyushev16,Aholt2014}.
+However, due to its complexity, it is still not considered fully solved.
+There are no efficient and practical solutions for most of the minimal configurations of point and/or line correspondences~\cite{Kileel2017}.
+One such configuration that is particularly interesting is the notoriously difficult configuration of four points in three calibrated views~\cite{Quan2006, Nister-5pt-PAMI-2004}, known as the 4p3v problem.

-State-of-the-art algebraic and numerical methods are known to fail to generate efficient and numerically stable solutions to both the 4p3v and 4p3vf problems.
-The existing methods for solving the 4p3v problem for calibrated cameras are thus only approximate.
-By solving only for one (few) solutions from the 272 solutions of the system that describe the problem~\cite{Hruby_cvpr2022}, and by discretely sampling the space of potential solutions~\cite{DBLP:journals/ijcv/NisterS06}, the existing 4p3v methods can often fail, \ie, the returned solution can be, in general, arbitrarily far from the geometrically correct solution.
-To decrease the failure rate, both methods~\cite{Hruby_cvpr2022,DBLP:journals/ijcv/NisterS06} require a lot of tuning and are not easy to re-implement.\footnote{For the solver proposed in~\cite{DBLP:journals/ijcv/NisterS06}, there is no publicly available implementation.
-The publicly available implementation of the solver from~\cite{Hruby_cvpr2022} is quite complex and requires a non-negligible effort to run.}
+State-of-the-art algebraic and numerical methods are known to fail in generating efficient and numerically stable solutions to the 4p3v problem.
+The existing methods for solving this problem are only approximate~\cite{Hruby_cvpr2022,DBLP:journals/ijcv/NisterS06}.
+By solving only for one (or a few) solutions from the 272 solutions of the 4p3v problem~\cite{Hruby_cvpr2022}, and by discretely sampling the space of potential solutions~\cite{DBLP:journals/ijcv/NisterS06}, the existing 4p3v methods can often fail, \ie, the returned solution can be, in general, arbitrarily far from the geometrically correct solution.
+To decrease the failure rate, both methods~\cite{Hruby_cvpr2022,DBLP:journals/ijcv/NisterS06} require a lot of tuning and are challenging to re-implement.\footnote{ There is no publicly available implementation for~\cite{DBLP:journals/ijcv/NisterS06}.
+Implementation of~\cite{Hruby_cvpr2022} is quite complex and requires a non-negligible effort to run.}